Skip to main content Skip to footer

 In fact, according to the Agile Manifesto, development teams need to engage in face-to-face conversations to exchange information and react to changes quickly.
 And Scrum meetings are the best way to do that with your team members.

 In this guide, we’ll examine the different types of Scrum meetings and highlight their purpose, duration, and attendees.
 Plus, we’ll show you how you can streamline your Scrum meetings with monday dev and set your Agile teams up for success.
+See here for an in-depth review of the agile and scrum frameworks.

 Try monday dev